Low-distortion Inference of Latent Similarities from a Multiplex Social Network: Constant target degree

 To ensure correctness, we can use the \ItAlg{\PN}{\PL} only if the local structure is $(\PN,\PL)$-rich.
 The performance depends on the parameters $(\PN,\PL)$: we get better estimates for larger \PN and smaller \PL.
 We summarize our results as follows.
 In a slight abuse of notation, here, the (Recursive) \TwoBallTest refers to the suitably modified version that works with the \ItAlg{\PN}{\PL}.

 \begin{theorem} Consider a \singleSG of near-uniform density.
-Suppose that the local edge set \Eloc is $(\PN,\PL)$-rich with distortion $(\CONTR,\EXPAN)$.
-Let $D = \Theta(n^{1/\DIM})$ be the diameter of the metric space.
+Suppose that the local edge set \Eloc is $(\PN,\PL)$-rich with distortion $(\CONTR,\EXPAN)$, and has constant maximal degree $\Kloc$.
+Let $D = \Theta(n^{1/\DIM})$ be the diameter of the metric space, and assume that $\delta< D^{2/\PN}$.
 For any constant $\alpha>0$ (which need not be known to the algorithm), let

-Let $E'$ be the edge set retained by the \ItAlg{\PN}{\PL}.
-Then, with probability at least $1-O(n^{-\alpha})$, the following hold. { {(\alph{enumi})} \begin{enumerate} \item $E'$ contains the connectivity witness \ElocP of \Eloc and no edges whose length exceeds \constDR[\alpha].
+Let $T(E)$ be the edge set retained by the \ItAlg{\PN}{\PL}.
+Then, with probability at least $1-O(n^{-\alpha})$, the following hold. { {(\alph{enumi})} \begin{enumerate} \item $T(E)$ contains the connectivity witness \ElocP of \Eloc and no edges whose length exceeds \constDR[\alpha].
 The algorithm makes no guarantees for other edges.

-\item Let \Dsp be the shortest-path distance on $E'$.
+\item Let \Dsp be the shortest-path distance on $T(E)$.
 Then, for all node pairs $(u,v)$, we have that

-In words, the shortest paths distance in $E'$, scaled up by $\beta$, gives no contraction, and expansion at most $\EXPAN\, \beta$.
+In words, the shortest paths distance in $T(E)$, scaled up by $\beta$, gives no contraction, and expansion at most $\EXPAN\, \beta$.

 \item The \TwoBallTest reconstructs all normalized distances $\Dnorm(u,v)$ with unit distortion and additive error $\constDR[\alpha] (\Dnorm^\gamma(u,v) + \constDR[\alpha])$, where $\gamma = {\frac{\DIM+2}{2\DIM+2}}$.